 This is where your navigation and links in places like the sidebar and footer come into play.

-You need to ensure the most important pages on your website are easy to find.
+You need to ensure the most important pages on your site are easy to find to promote website conversion.

 Things like your contact page, your product or service pages, or any other pages of primary importance in generating income (or leads) for your business need to be super easy to find.

 Don’t assume someone will go hunting.
-It ain’t duck season, it’s a business.
+It ain’t hide-and-seek, it’s a business.

-Many of the above points may not seem like they have anything to do with conversion, but think about it: If your website doesn’t look great or load fast, you are going to lose your potential customers before they even start getting to know you.
+Many of the above points may not seem like they have anything to do with conversion, but think about it: if your website doesn’t look great or load fast, you’re going to lose your potential customers before they even start getting to know you.

 So, a solid website foundation is crucial to your success online.

 Your website exists to get people to fulfill your main business goals.
 Write it down.
 Memorize it.
 This is the key to your online success.

 Sure, your site needs to look great and run smoothly, but layered on top of that is something we’ll call conversion-focused design.